 The school administration hires teachers, orders textbooks, purchases student accident insurance and incurs other expenses based upon anticipated student enrollment.
 Because withdrawal of students just before the start of the school year or mid-year results in loss of anticipated income to the school after teachers have been hired and expenses have already been incurred in anticipation of that student's enrollment, families should consider enrollment or re-enrollment of a student a serious financial commitment.

-Enrollment fees, re-enrollment fees, application fees, I-20 fees, class trip fees, and book, supply & technology fees are non-refundable.
+Enrollment fees, re-enrollment fees, application fees, I-20 fees, and class trip fees are non-refundable.